Jane Wardle: Early life

 Frances Jane Wardle was born in Oxford, England to Marcella (née Brough) and Peter Wardle, a portrait artist, the eldest of four children.
-The family had little money, moved often, and parents were frequently unavailable; her mother underwent lengthy hospitalisations due to mental illness and her father, who she "was deeply attached to [..] was often absent", to the point that Jane and her siblings spent several months in a children's home and Jane assumed parental responsibilities early on.
+The family had little money, moved often, and the parents were frequently unavailable; her mother underwent lengthy hospitalisations due to mental illness and her father, who she "was deeply attached to [..] was often absent", to the point that Jane and her siblings spent several months in a children's home and Jane assumed parental responsibilities early on.

 After a disrupted education involving 13 different schools, she requested admission to Oxford High School, which was granted and was even allowed to live in the house of the headmistress Mary Warnock, Baroness Warnock from time to time.
 She subsequently studied at St Anne's College, Oxford, graduating with a BA in psychology and physiology in 1973.
 She moved to the King's College London's Institute of Psychiatry where she completed training in clinical psychology.

 Career

-Wardle was appointed as lecturer at the Institute of Psychiatry in 1976.
+Wardle was appointed as a lecturer at the Institute of Psychiatry in 1976.
 She completed her PhD in 1986, and in 1987 was promoted to senior lecturer in clinical psychology and consultant clinical psychologist at the Institute of Psychiatry and King's College London.
 Her tasks were teaching, clinical practice and occasional research.
 Martin Jarvis, emeritus professor of health psychology, a colleague and friend for 40 years said "I like to think I played a part in persuading her to go on and study whole populations."

 In 1991, she shifted to full-time research when appointed senior scientist at the Imperial Cancer Research Fund (ICRF) Health Behaviour Unit and Reader in clinical psychology at the Institute of Psychiatry.

 In 1997, Wardle took over as director of the ICRF Centre for Health Behaviour Research and was responsible for moving it from the Institute of Psychiatry to the Department of Epidemiology and Public Health at University College London.
 When she became director, the Centre had 8 members, but is now the largest concentration of health psychology research in the UK with more than 60 staff.
 It has core support from three Cancer Research UK programme grants, and additional funding from the MRC, BBSRC, National Institute for Health Research, INRA, and EU FP7.

 Jane Wardle was founding editor of the British Journal of Health Psychology, and was on the editorial board of 8 international journals.
 She continued her involvement with the development of health psychology, and was Chair of the Division of Health Psychology of the British Psychological Society from 2000 to 2001.